 Packets are C3's building blocks.
 Most packets contain roughly the same amount of information as we intuitively associate with a single word (black, cancel).
-But of course there are relational structures that are considerably larger, structures that should be instantiated as a single unit but that have multiple parts and activities, such as an airport or a birthday party.
+But of course there are relational structures that are considerably bigger, structures that should be instantiated as a single unit but which have multiple parts and activities such as the representation of an airport, a government building or a birthday party.
+Historically, these have been done as frames (Minsky, 1975).5 We have